 Psychiatric Support Dogs

-Huskies' playfulness, attention-seeking, and loving nature can make them effective as psychiatric support dogs.
+Huskies' playfulness, attention-seeking, and loving nature can make them effective psychiatric service dogs.
 Huskies are great pets despite being a little stubborn and challenging to manage.
 However, they consistently seek attention.
 If giving attention is used to train them for tasks appropriate to a psychiatric support dog, they can learn to manage their impulses and provide a supportive bond for individuals with mental disabilities who are in need.

 Other Tasks (With Training)